Traveling the Extra Mile: International Patient Stories (Part 2 of 2)

 In Italy all the doctors had told us that after the operation my mother would spend 9 days lying on bed, she could have become blind, deaf, paralyzed and even die.
 Thank God we didn’t trust them and we found Dr. Kelly.
 The day after the operation she could stand and walk and after two days my mother left the hospital.
 We met many doctors who love their job and want to take care of human life.
 As you can read on the website, Dr. Kelly and his team operate with the most advanced techniques and everybody says in the hospital… “he is the best”.
 But what most struck me was that at Saint John’s Health Center, Dr. Kelly and the other doctors are extraordinary people who understand that you are afraid and they take care of your psychological aspect as well as your physical one.

 Our story has a happy ending.
 My mother now more than 2 years after the diagnosis and initial treatment of her lymphoma, feels good and her cancer is in remission after getting focused radiation therapy at Saint John’s by Dr. Robert Wollman and chemotherapy arranged by Dr. Sean Fischer.
-Thank you Dr. Kelly, thank you John Wayne Cancer Institute, thank you Saint John’s Health Center I can’t thank you enough for what you have done.
+Thank you Dr. Kelly, thank you Saint John’s Cancer Institute, thank you Saint John’s Health Center I can’t thank you enough for what you have done.

 Maria and all Donatella’s family

 * * * * *